sinedied/talks/fast-furious-dev/fast-furious-dev.md

 # But you also need juniors

 ???
+pas une question d'age!
+- Faites tourner vos equipes
 - Seniors devs (with project legacy) tend to overestimate
 - Juniors devs tend to underestimate
-- Faites tourner vos equipes

 ---